Calvin Klein Collection: Designers at Calvin Klein Collection

 Before the house of Calvin Klein was sold to PVH in late 2002, Mr. Klein himself oversaw the design of the women's and men's collection.
 After the sale, he functioned as a creative consultant for a short time and was later released from all duties within the company.

 The creative director for Calvin Klein Collection for women from 2003 to 2016 was Brazilian-born Francisco Costa, a former Gucci designer, who had already worked with Mr. Klein directly before the founder’s departure from the company.
 Italo Zucchelli, a former Jil Sander and Romeo Gigli designer, had worked as senior designer for menswear at Calvin Klein for six seasons before he served as creative director of the Calvin Klein Collection menswear line from spring 2004 until April 2016.
 Ulrich Grimm was the creative director of men’s and women’s Collection shoes and accessories.

 On August 2, 2016, Calvin Klein, Inc. announced the appointment of Raf Simons as Chief Creative Officer of the brand.

 During his tenure, Simons led the creative strategy of the Calvin Klein brand globally across the Calvin Klein Collection, Calvin Klein Platinum, Calvin Klein, Calvin Klein Jeans, Calvin Klein Underwear and Calvin Klein Home brands.
 As part of his role as Chief Creative Officer, Simons oversaw all aspects of design, global marketing and communications, and visual creative services.
 Simons’ first collections debuted for the fall/winter 2017 season.

 The arrival of Raf Simons as Chief Creative Officer signified “a momentous new chapter for Calvin Klein”, said Steve Shiffman, CEO of Calvin Klein, Inc. “Not since Mr. Klein himself was at the company has it been led by one creative visionary, and I am confident that this decision will drive the Calvin Klein brand and have a significant impact on its future.
 Raf’s exceptional contributions have shaped and modernized fashion as we see it today and, under his direction, Calvin Klein will further solidify its position as a leading global lifestyle brand.”

-Simons presented colorful avantgarde collections that were a complete departure from the simple and elegantly monochromatic designs of prior seasons.
-For his designs, Simons entered into costly collaborations with the Andy Warhol and Robert Mapplethorpe estates, among others.
-Simons' designs created a lot of media attention and were applauded by fashion critics but turned out not to sell well.
-In early 2018, PVH began to limit Simons' authority with regard to marketing.
+Simons' work was a complete departure from the simple and elegant monochromatic designs of prior seasons.
+For his designs, Simons entered into many costly collaborations, such as the Andy Warhol and Robert Mapplethorpe estates.
+Simons' designs created media attention and were applauded by fashion critics, yet failed to sell well.
 His contract was ended in December 2018 after internal disagreements over the strategic alignment of the Calvin Klein brand and its overall image.
-PVH announced in early March 2019 the discontinuation of the runway collections after it had been communicated beforehand to maintain them.
+PVH announced in early March 2019 the discontinuation of the runway collections.
 In late March 2019, PVH's CEO announced rising revenue at Calvin Klein after Simons' departure.

+In 2024, PVH announced the appointment of Veronica Leoni as Creative Director of Calvin Klein Collection.
+She has previously worked for labels such as Jill Sander and The Row, and runs her own brand Quira.
+She will return the brand to the runway in the fall/winter 2025 season.